HussainAther/DNAPacManHMM/README.md

 As shown in red, there's a slim probability of moving from C to G when not in a CG island.
 Because this is a Markov Model, the next state only depends on the previous state.
 The letters themselves can be arranged on the Pac-Man board with these probabilities to simulate what protein creation looks like in the presence of CG islands.

-Just use the `--CG` option when starting the game to do so.
+Just use the `--CG` option when starting the game to start the game with a board created as though Pac-Man were on a CG site.

 ## How else can Pac-Man be used to study HMMs?